Wetland: Greenhouse gas emissions

-In Southeast Asia, peatswamp forests and soils are being drained, burnt, mined, and overgrazed, contributing to climate change.
+In Southeast Asia, peat swamp forests and soils are being drained, burnt, mined, and overgrazed, contributing to climate change.
 As a result of peat drainage, the organic carbon that had built up over thousands of years and is normally under water is suddenly exposed to the air.
 The peat decomposes and is converted into carbon dioxide (CO2), which is then released into the atmosphere.
 Peat fires cause the same process to occur rapidly and in addition create enormous clouds of smoke that cross international borders, which now happens almost yearly in Southeast Asia.
 While peatlands constitute only 3% of the world's land area, their degradation produces 7% of all CO2 emissions.

 Climate change mitigation

-Many recent studies and reviews have favorably identified the potential for such coastal “blue carbon” ecosystems to provide a natural climate solution in two ways: by conservation, reducing the greenhouse gas emissions arising from the loss and degradation of such habitats, and by restoration, to increase carbon dioxide drawdown and its long-term storage.
+Studies have favorably identified the potential for coastal wetlands (also called blue carbon ecosystems) to provide some degree of climate change mitigation in two ways: by conservation, reducing the greenhouse gas emissions arising from the loss and degradation of such habitats, and by restoration, to increase carbon dioxide drawdown and its long-term storage.
 However, CO2 removal using coastal blue carbon restoration has questionable cost-effectiveness when considered only as a climate mitigation action, either for carbon-offsetting or for inclusion in Nationally Determined Contributions.

 When wetlands are restored they have mitigation effects through their ability to sink carbon, converting a greenhouse gas (carbon dioxide) to solid plant material through the process of photosynthesis, and also through their ability to store and regulate water.

 Wetlands store approximately 44.6 million tonnes of carbon per year globally (estimate from 2003).
 In salt marshes and mangrove swamps in particular, the average carbon sequestration rate is 210 g CO_{2} m^{−2} y^{−1} while peatlands sequester approximately 20–30 g CO_{2} m^{−2} y^{−1}.

 Coastal wetlands, such as tropical mangroves and some temperate salt marshes, are known to be sinks for carbon that otherwise contribute to climate change in its gaseous forms (carbon dioxide and methane).
 The ability of many tidal wetlands to store carbon and minimize methane flux from tidal sediments has led to sponsorship of blue carbon initiatives that are intended to enhance those processes.